DCMLab/standards/docs/source/pipeline/pipeline.rst

 new column name, we use the
 `QuickStatements CSV logic <https://www.wikidata.org/wiki/Help:QuickStatements#CSV_file_syntax>`__ which boils down to thinking of each row as the subject of a ``(subject, verb, object)`` triple, and storing ``object`` Q-numbers in ``verb`` columns.
-In this example, we are storing Q-numbers that correspond to the pieces `'composer' property <https://www.wikidata.org/wiki/Property:P86>`__ and therefore we name the new column ``P86 (composer)``:
+In this example, we are storing Q-numbers that correspond to the pieces' `'composer' property <https://www.wikidata.org/wiki/Property:P86>`__ and therefore we name the new column ``P86 (composer)``: